-Residential Fence Regulations in Fairfax County - Super Fabrications - Fence-Rails-Stairs
+Residential Fence Regulations in Fairfax County - Super Fabrications - Fence and Rails

 Do you know Fairfax County’s rules for fences?
 On residential lots, regulations may differ based on various factors, but a commonly chosen fence height in Fairfax County is either 4 feet or 6 feet.
 Generally: